SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 - All platforms: Added DarkEdif::Rect, Point, PointF, Size.
 - All platforms: Added multi-platform text support (OEFLAGS::TEXT exts)
 - All platforms: Upgraded DarkEdif properties to v2 - support for repeating property sets
+- All platforms: JSON parser now takes std::string_view and returns it by default, c_str() added for `const char *`
+- All platforms: Added DarkEdif::SVICompare and SVIComparePrefix, for string_view case-insensitive shorthand
 - Windows: Renamed Surface.hpp to WindowsSurface.hpp.
 - iOS/Mac: Message box now operable instead of a crash.
 On Mac, msg box may not appear synchronously, but will always appear.
 - All platforms: Extension::FusionRuntimePaused/Continued removed by default; use PAUSABLE_EXTENSION define to re-enable.